 A HYPE simulation is started from the command line with the path to the model simulation configuration file as argument.
 Note that the path ends with a slash.
-For example:
+For example, if your model is put in the folder model1 in the modelsetups folder on the D-drive and your Windows executable is on the P-drive, your command will look like this: